 - 1. When an instructor has decided that a case for academic misconduct can be made, he or she should consult with the conduct officer to determine if available evidence is sufficient to support a charge and if the student has a prior Academic Misconduct violation at Clayton State University. - 2.
-If it is determined that the evidence is sufficient to warrant a charge and the student has no previous academic misconduct violation(s) on record Academic Misconduct offense, one of the following steps will occur: - (a) When presented with the evidence by the instructor, the student will accept responsibility for the charge(s) and allow the instructor to levy a sanction OR the student will deny the responsibility and request a formal hearing, or;
+If it is determined that the evidence is sufficient to warrant a charge and the student has no previous academic misconduct violation(s) on record Academic Misconduct offense, one of the following steps will occur: - (a) When presented with the evidence and a completed Specification of Charges form by the instructor, the student will accept responsibility for the charge(s) and allow the instructor to levy a sanction OR the student will deny the responsibility and request a formal hearing, or;

 - (b) Alternatively, the instructor may forward all materials to the Office of Community Standards for adjudication with the student.
-The student will be contacted via the Official CSU Student email address to continue with the adjudication process.
-Students who do not have a prior academic misconduct history and who do not respond to the Official Notice to Respond within 10 business days will have their case adjudicated by a conduct officer. - 3.
+The student will be contacted to continue with the adjudication process. - 3.
 In Academic Misconduct matters adjudicated by an instructor when the student admits the violation, all materials should be forwarded to the Office of Community Standards for inclusion in the student's disciplinary file. - 4.
 Upon admission or finding of responsibility for a first violation of Academic Misconduct, the recommended sanctions are: - a.
 A zero on the assignment. - b.
 Disciplinary Probation (imposed through the Office of Community Standards). - 5.
 Upon admission or finding of responsibility of academic misconduct as a repeat offense, the recommended minimum sanctions are: - a.
 An "F" in the course, and - b.
-Suspension from the University for one (1) full (fall or spring) academic semester.

-NOTE: Modification of the recommended sanctions can be made for mitigating/aggravating circumstances at the discretion of the hearing/sanctioning authority.

-- 6. A student who receives a grade sanction of failure of the course will have their subsequent access to the course restricted. - 7.
-If a student is found to be not in violation of academic misconduct, by a hearing authority, the hearing authority will refer the paper, assignment, or test to the appropriate department head who will facilitate a resolution concerning a fair grade for the work in question. - 8.
+Suspension from the University for one (1) full (fall or spring) academic semester. - NOTE: Modification of the recommended sanctions can be made for mitigating/aggravating circumstances at the discretion of the hearing/sanctioning authority. - 6.
+If a student is found to be not in violation of academic misconduct, by a hearing authority, the hearing authority will refer the paper, assignment, or test to the appropriate department head who will facilitate a resolution concerning a fair grade for the work in question. - 7.
 When disciplinary action is initiated for Academic Misconduct in a course, a student may not withdraw from the course pending the resolution of the academic misconduct matter.